magna-sec/Ptah/README.md

 Though of course this is totally randomly, so the possibilties are huge.

+Can also supply the attacker with a random beacon from a random workstation.
+This is to simulate a random member of staff executing malicious code.

 Can currently deploy:
 - Windows Active Directory
 - Active Directory misconfigs (random)